giuliomagnifico/openwrt-nftables_exporter/README.md

 ```

 Make it executable with `chmod +x /etc/init.d/nftables-exporter`.
-Start it using `/etc/init.d/nftables-exporter start` and verify its active status, for example:
+Start it using `/etc/init.d/nftables-exporter start` and verify if is running:

 ```
 root@R4S:~# pgrep -fa nftables-exporter
 3868 /usr/bin/nftables-exporter
 ```

-If it's working, you can enable it at login with `/etc/init.d/nftables_exporter enable`.
+If it's running fine, you can enable it at login with `/etc/init.d/nftables_exporter enable`

 ### Prometheus